RealBirdMan91/PostgreSQL/postgres.md

 ```
 ---
 ## Deleting Data
-The keyword 'DELETE' can be used to delete one or more columns from a table.
+The keywords 'DELETE FROM' can be used to delete one or more columns from a table.
 Here a where clause can be used as a filter.
 If this is not specified, all columns in the table will be deleted.

 ```SQL
 -- deletes specific columns